-The project will improve access for residents relying on public transit for employment, healthcare, or education.
+The Project will improve access for residents relying on public transit for employment, healthcare, or education.
 Nearby transit and commuting facilities, such as the SmartLink (TransitLink) bus garage (adjacent to US 212) and a SouthWest Transit Park and Ride (east of project), will benefit from improved safety, efficiency, and travel time reliability along the roadway.
 SmartLink (TransitLink) is a Dial-A-Ride service that serves transit dependent rural populations for access to jobs, medical services, and other required trips.
-Currently, the SmartLink buses are housed at the County Public Works

-Headquarters along the project corridor and must use US 212 project area to service all riders.
+Currently, the SmartLink buses are housed at the County Public Works Headquarters along the project corridor and must use US 212 project area to service all riders.
 Rural residents will also be likely to use the project area to access the SouthWest Transit Park and Ride on US 212 in the City of Carver, which is the farthest west transit connection to employment in the Twin Cities.
 Future planned transit service along the corridor includes Inter-City service to Hutchinson, MN, which will add a meaningful connection to jobs and rural population approximately 28 miles west of the project area.
 Buses servicing this Inter-City transit connection will benefit from the safety and reliability improvements included in the proposed roadway expansion to a 4-lane expressway facility and 10 ft. wide shoulders.
 Roadway benefits will translate to travel time savings, improved safety, and increased reliability for residents who utilize these services.

-As elderly, youth, low income and disabled populations are often frequent users of public transit, the Project will provide direct benefits to these equity populations with a connection to the park and ride a few miles east of the project area.
+As elderly, youth, low income and disabled populations are often frequent users of public transit, the Project will provide direct benefits to transportation disadvantaged communities with a connection to the park and ride a few miles east of the project area.
+By interlinking public transit services, this connection will help lower barriers to opportunity by broadening multimodal mobility.
 The expansion from two to four lanes will significantly improve travel time savings along US 212.
-All users of US 212, including equity populations, will gain monetary or time benefits from these travel time savings.
+All users of US 212, including transportation disadvantaged communities, will gain monetary or time benefits from these travel time savings.